khalid-naami/khalid-naami.github.io/blog/2026-06-05-uss-lincoln-hit-hypersonic-missile-strikes-carrier.md

 ---

-*To monitor the impact of aircraft carrier strikes, naval logistics interdiction, and U.S.-Israel strategic disagreements on options volatility and commodity futures, consult the quantitative models at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic geopolitical inflation and currency degradation during structural changes, explore physical gold options with [Augusta Precious Metals](https://eurodongold.com).*
+*To monitor the impact of aircraft carrier strikes, naval logistics interdiction, and U.S.-Israel strategic disagreements on options volatility and commodity futures, consult the quantitative models at [Dashboard Options](https://dashboardoptions.com/).*